fidelity/kraan/README.md

 ## Contributions

 Contributions are very welcome.
-We will be publishing a contributing guide soon to help.
+Please read the [contributing guide](CONTRIBUTING.md) or see the docs.